 Hints on Closing the Sale

 Allow me to introduce you to why I feel the art of professional closing so vitally needed, especially by today’s better trained and more informed and professional salespeople.
-These are also the same salespeople who have to deal with the most educated sales prospects in the history of selling, either in Australia, or anywhere else in the world today
+These are also the same salespeople who have to deal with the most educated sales prospects in the history of selling, either in Australia, or anywhere else in the world today.
+Hints on Closing the Sale Addresses that and so many other issue confronting the salesperson today.

 In this, my 54th year in sales, and I am expanding my initial sales closing book, “Over 50 Ways of Closing the Sale.”
 In fact, the research for my first sales closing book stems back to the mid 1970’s when I isolated over 200 Closing Techniques and over 1,000 associated (and related) Adjuncts to Help salespeople to Close Sales more effectively and Sell Better overall.